openstack-archive/devstack-gate/README.md

 It's possible that a failure could be a false negative related to a specific provider, especially if there is a pattern of failures from tests that run on nodes from that provider.
-In order to find out which provider supplied the node the test ran on, search for "NODE_PROVIDER=" near the top of the console output.
+In order to find out which provider supplied the node the test ran on, look at the name of the jenkins slave near the top of tho console output, the name of the provider is included.

 Below that, you'll find the output from devstack as it installs all of the debian and pip packages required for the test, and then configures